Washingtonia filifera: Taxonomy

-Distribution
+Distribution and habitat

-Washingtonia filifera is the only palm species native to the southwestern United States, and the vast majority of its populations occur in southern California.
+Washingtonia filifera var. filifera is the only palm species native to the southwestern United States, and the vast majority of its populations occur in southern California.
 Here it dominates spring-fed and stream-fed oases across the Colorado Desert, with additional scattered stands in the Mojave Desert.

 Arizona

 Outside California, the largest U.S. population is in central Arizona's lower Bradshaw Mountains, where several groves occur along Castle Creek, a tributary of the Agua Fria River.
 Some of these groves lie on Bureau of Land Management land, while others are on private property.
 Along Castle Creek, the main spring sites are Dripping and Alkali Spring.

-A grove of California fan palms (Washingtonia filifera) at Dripping Spring in the Castle Creek area, Yavapai County, Arizona.
+A grove of California fan palms (Washingtonia filifera var. filifera) at Dripping Spring in the Castle Creek area, Yavapai County, Arizona.
 The site is managed by the U.S. Bureau of Land Management (BLM).

 Castle Creek has also been proposed as the possible source of the seed from which Washingtonia filifera was first formally described in 1879, based on 19th-century reports and geographic coordinates that align closely with the site.
 Other Arizona populations are found along the Gila River near Yuma, at the Hassayampa River Preserve and nearby New River Preserve in Maricopa County, in portions of Pima and Pinal counties, and along the Colorado River in Mohave County.
 Although the species is considered globally secure, it is classified as critically imperiled (S1) within Arizona due to its limited and fragmented distribution.